artusenroute/MusixXMatch_QA_exercise/README.md

 # MusixXMatch_QA_exercise

-## This repo contains the following documents.
+## This repo contains the following documents:

 ### TESTPLAN_MUSICXMATCH_ARTUROMORENO.pdf:
 A detailed document that catalogs the test strategy, objectives, schedule, estimations, deadlines, and the resources required for completing the test cases.